d-wasserman/geo-learn/README.md

 The general steps for installing Scikit-Learn is the same for installing other 3rd Party Libraries.

 :globe_with_meridians: Navigate to the python folder with the ArcGIS Pro install.
 Usually follows in Program Files-->/ArcGIS\Pro\bin\Python\envs\arcgispro-py3.
 Activate your conda environment.
+Newer versions of pro might make this unnecessary.

 :globe_with_meridians: Open Command Prompt or your connected IDE (might need to run as adminstrator).
+Newer versions of pro might make this unnecessary.

 :globe_with_meridians: Add Packages with your IDE, Command Prompt, or with ArcGIS Pros Python Package Installer.
-Conda command is conda install scikitlearn
+Conda command is conda install scikitlearn.

-:globe_with_meridians: ArcGIS Pros Python Package Manager is a quick and easy way to add the required dependencies:http://pro.arcgis.com/en/pro-app/arcpy/get-started/what-is-conda.htm
+:globe_with_meridians: ArcGIS Pros Python Package Manager is a quick and easy way to add the required dependencies: http://pro.arcgis.com/en/pro-app/arcpy/get-started/what-is-conda.htm

 Relevant Links: